syncfusion-content/windowsforms-docs/WindowsForms/TreeView/TreeViewAdv-Events.md

 <tr>
 <td>
 Delta</td><td>
-Gets a signed count of the detentes the mouse had rotated, whereas a detentes is one notch of the mouse wheel.</td></tr>
+Gets a signed count of the detects the mouse had rotated, whereas a detect is one notch of the mouse wheel.</td></tr>
 <tr>
 <td>
 Location</td><td>